subquery/documentation/docs/quickstart/quickstart_chains/cosmos-archway.md

 The `schema.graphql` file determines the shape of your data from SubQuery due to the mechanism of the GraphQL query language.
 Hence, updating the GraphQL Schema file is the perfect start.
 It allows you to define your end goal right at the start.

 Update the `schema.graphql` file as follows.
 Here we are indexing not only standard block data such as the id, blockheight, transaction hash and the timestamp, we are also indexing contract, owner and reward addresses.
-We also index the reward amount and denomination in a second entity `RewardWithdrawl` object as well.
+We also index the reward amount and denomination in a second entity called `RewardWithdrawl` as well.

 ```graphql
 type ContractMetadata @entity {